 An MFT solution allows an organization to maintain compliance with the growing number of statutes that are designed to protect sensitive information from being intercepted by unauthorized parties.

-A key distinction of an MFT system is the control that it allows over content: its expiration, who can access the content, where it can be sent, and the ability to report on content flows, etc. In short, MFT solutions permit complete control over the lifecycle of content in order to minimize the risk of non-compliance or loss of sensitive content.
+A key distinction of an MFT system is the control that it allows over content: its expiration, who can access the content, where it can be sent, and the ability to report on content flows, etc. In short, managed file transfer solutions permit complete control over the lifecycle of content in order to minimize the risk of non-compliance or loss of sensitive content.

 - Integration with workflows